Tochukz/AWS-Solution-Architect/Udemy-Stephane-SAP/section-3-identity-and-federation/demo-4-permission-boundary/demo-4-permission-boundary.md

-# Permission Boundary

-Configure a permission boundary and apply it to a role.
+# Lesson 4: IAM

-# Demo-1: Permission Boundary
+# Demo-4: Permission Boundary

 ### Description
+This example configures a permission boundary and apply it to a role.
 A permissions boundary is an IAM policy that defines the maximum permissions an IAM user or role can have.
 Even if a user’s inline or attached policies grant broader access, the permissions boundary restricts them to only what’s allowed by the boundary.
 Effective permissions = intersection of (user’s policies) AND (permissions boundary).